“Students must be effective self-assessors; to be anything less is to be dangerously ill-prepared to cope with change” (Boud 2000, p. 160).

 See Create a Diagnostic for further information of the customisable fields.

 Student responses can be set to be anonymised or onymised, in both cases unique users can be identified.
-The student data (question responses and areas for development) is available in a CSV format for analysis.

 How might I use it?